KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - AWS WAF web ACL.
 There are two types of rules in creating your own web ACL rule: **regular** and **rate-based rules**.

-- A regular rule only matches the statement defined in the rule.
+- A **regular rule** only matches the statement defined in the rule.
 If you need to add a rate limit to your rule, you should create a rate-based rule.

 - Although NACLs can help you block incoming traffic, they wouldn't be able to limit the number of requests from a _single IP address that is dynamically changing._

 - **A security group can only allow incoming traffic.** You can't **deny traffic using security groups**.
 In addition, it is not capable of limiting the rate of traffic to your application unlike AWS WAF.

+### Questions

+- What are some AWS services that AWS WAF is tightly integrated with?
+Name 4.
+- When you use AWS WAF with CloudFront, are your rules distributed globally to all edge locations?
+- What are the two types of rules for the WAF web ACL?
+- What is a rate-based rule and what, what is their time span?
+- How is a regular rule different from a rate-based rule?
+- Are NACLs able to block incoming requests from a single IP that is dynamically changing?
+- Can security groups deny traffic?